Immerse Yourself in a Community of Artists

 Cost and Billing

-The Resident/Student will receive $155 (Session 1, 2, 3) or $310 (Session 4) for the Meal Plan on their ARTICard.
+The Resident/Student will receive $155 (Sessions 1, 2, 3) or $310 (Session 4) or $80 (Session 5) for the Meal Plan on their ARTICard.
 This amount will be tracked and managed by the ARTICard office and may be used only for items available for purchase in the dining facilities on campus.
 This excludes items for sale in vending machines.
 The Resident/Student must present his or her ARTICard to use the Meal Plan at the SAIC dining facilities.
 The Resident/Student understands that the Meal Plan cannot be used by anyone else for dining service.
 Misuse of Meal Plan may result in additional charges, disciplinary action and/or confiscation of Meal Plan.

 Unused Meal Plan funds